AlecWood/xsibackup/README.md

 	Allows you to add a 3 second delay before the SMTP QUIT command is sent.
 Necessary for some mail servers, e.g. hMailServer.
-Try this if no email is received, or if the error log for your mail server says the message contains only EOF
+Try this if no email is received, or if the error log for your mail server says the message contains only EOF.
+Tested and resolved issue on hMailServer and Axigen